CHRISTMAS IN COPENHAGEN 2023

 • Brændte mandler (caramelized almonds): These can easily be found (and smelled!) all throughout the markets and on the shopping streets.
 Look for the old-fashioned copper pot they cook them in, or just follow your nose!

 • Honninghjerter (honey hearts): These sweet and spicy cakes taste like gingerbread covered in dark, rich chocolate, and filled with apricot or orange jam.
-They’re only sold during Christmas time and can be found in most bakeries in Denmark.
+You can find these in bakeries in Copenhagen during the Christmas season.

 • Risengrød (rice pudding): Risengrød is made up of only four different ingredients, rice, milk, water and some salt.
 It’s served hot and the best part is the cinnamon sugar on top with a dab of butter that melts into the porriage.
 My favorite spot for risengrød is on this list!
 Keep reading to find out where it is.